This Fall Explore the Best of Vail

 Dinner & Drinks

 Top off your last night in Vail at Slope Room.
-Go early and saddle up at the sprawling bar which offers twists on the classic cocktail, like the Oaxacan Old Fashioned of Pisco Punch.
+Go early and saddle up at the sprawling bar which offers twists on the classic cocktail, like the Oaxacan old fashioned of Pisco Punch.
 Take a seat for dinner and select from the restaurant’s extensive wine menu.
-For starters, check out the interactive Colorado Wagyu Hot Stone or go lighter with the Hamachi Crudo.
-Select from several composed or à la carte entrée options including the Seared Salmon and Mishima Reserve American Wagyu NY Strip.Experience the Slope Room
+For starters, check out the interactive Colorado Wagyu Hot Stone or go lighter with the Hamachi crudo.
+Select from several composed or à la carte entree options including the seared salmon and Mishima Reserve American Wagyu New York strip.Experience the Slope Room

 A GLIMPSE INTO THE PAST

 End your trip with a morning ATV tour that rolls through history — and breathtaking fall Vail vistas.